-JAIST offers five different educational programs that can be chosen according to each individual's career goal.
+JAIST offers four different educational programs that can be chosen according to each individual's career goal.
 Students choose one of the educational programs below and take courses accordingly.
 Students in the program for Working Professionals in Tokyo who are in the master's program will be in the M program and those in the doctoral program will be in the 3D program.
 Therefore, they do not select an educational program.

 Regarding selection of the Ma, and 5D programs, an inquiry is conducted after a formal laboratory assignment (three months after enrollment), and selection is determined according to academic grades, English proficiency, reason for application, and other factors.
+Note that students can select Ma program only at the time of this inquiry.